drblaui/kubernetes-info/README.md

 ### Additional Info

 - Doing things with a CLI is nice, but can also be overbearing and it doesn't provide a nice overview.
 So Kubernetes has the possibility to provide a [Web Interace](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/).
-It's quite nice
+It's quite nice and can basically do everything explained in [Components and Objects](./components.md) without having to memorize commandline commands.

+- edX has a very nice [Kubernetes Course](https://www.edx.org/course/introduction-to-kubernetes) held by professionals, which is completely free, if you don't want to be granted a certificate at the end.